Course

 Participants will gain practical and theoretical understanding in the following areas:

-- Post-incident processes, including debrief, reflection, and staff support
+• Post-incident processes, including debrief, reflection, emotional support and organisational follow-up